 The complex was built by the architect Anupy for king Senusert II in the 12th dynasty (Vivan,2000).
-The complex consists of the mud brick pyramid and eight mastabas (small non – pyramidal structures) to the north of the pyramid, and the so – called Queen’s pyramid.
+It consists of the mud brick pyramid and eight mastabas to the north of the pyramid, and the so – called Queen’s pyramid.